top of page

 The Dry Cleaning industry has come under the spotlight by Australian regulators and as a result improvements to equipment and preventive measures have reduced the occurrence of accidental spills and leaks.
 However, operators incapable of adopting these changes and also the actions of historic businesses has left a legacy of contamination on and around many dry cleaning sites.

 Identifying the location of current and past dry cleaning practices is essential to understand potential contamination risk at your site.
-Land Insight's PCA data base includes over 5,500 current and historic dry cleaning premises which are identified and mapped in a Due Diligence Insight Report ensuring you have all of your environmental risk data in the one easy to use location.
+Land Insight's PCA data base includes over 5,500 current and historic dry cleaning premises which are identified and mapped in an Enviro-Due Diligence Report ensuring you have all of your environmental risk data in the one easy to use location.

 bottom of page